atrauzzi/laravel-drydock/readme.md

 This project is a premade, easy to use local development setup to be used for authoring Laravel applications.

-Additionally, an optional deliverable of this project is a docker container running your project via PHP-FPM.
+The deliverable of this project are two docker containers running your project via [nginx](https://www.nginx.com/) and [http://php.net/manual/en/install.fpm.php](php-fpm).

 ## Usage